ryanbmilbourne/buildpack-opencv/README.md

 Steve Marschner, February 2016

-This buildpack provides a basic installation of OpenCV that can be used in compiling C++ code in later buildpacks and running it in the application.
+This buildpack provides a basic installation of OpenCV that can be used to compile C++ code in later buildpacks and run it in the application.
 In particular, it is designed to support C++ addons compiled by the standard Node.js buildpack.

 The buildpack works by unpacking an image of OpenCV that is stored on S3, and setting up the